Category Archives: Well-being

 2. Take personal responsibility for your self-care behaviors: Our health is largely determined by the seemingly small behaviors we engage in every day.
 In Vermont, three behaviors (poor diet, lack of physical activity and tobacco use) lead to four diseases (type II diabetes, cancer, heart disease & stroke and lung disease) that are responsible for 50% of all deaths.

 3. Take advantage of tools to support your decision making.
-For our Cigna members, check out this video developed by our Cigna Engagement Specialist, Mari Walsh.
-It will walk you through all the cost comparison/cost containment tools available to help you make the most informed and fiscally sound decisions.
+For our Cigna members, check out this video to learn about the cost comparison/cost containment tools available to help you make the most informed and fiscally sound decisions.

 Being better consumers of healthcare, like anything, comes down to commitment and practice.
 Choose to be prepared, to take responsibility and to use the tools available to you to help you be successful.
 You have got nothing to lose and everything to gain.